Wire up the Litmus MCP server with Clerk OAuth or an API key from Claude Code, Claude Desktop, Cursor, or a custom client.

 OAuth

 Modern MCP clients discover Litmus's OAuth flow automatically.
-Point the client at https://litmushiring.com/mcp/ and on first call it'll open a browser for Clerk sign-in, get a scoped token, and reuse it for subsequent requests.
+Point the client at https://litmushiring.com/mcp/<your-org-id>/ and on first call it'll open a browser for Clerk sign-in, get a scoped token, and reuse it for subsequent requests.

 OAuth access is admin-only — non-admin members of your Clerk org get a 401 even after a successful sign-in.
-Same policy as API-key minting.

 Claude Code